 Applied Sociology and Economic Consulting

-Writing for Bloomberg View, American Professor of Finance, Noah Smith, superficially reviews a sociology discussion paper exploring the social networks of economists.
-The original paper by sociology Professor Marion Fourcade and colleagues finds that economists are better positioned materially to both benefit from, and influence, economic policy because they work in business schools as well as in lucrative consulting firms.
-Smith argues that sociologists are out of touch with what the market demands are, and he concludes that we don’t earn enough as a result.
-In Smith’s eyes, we don’t do enough statistics.
-Applied sociologists earn less, in general, not because our work is arcane nor because it is not useful, but because we mostly work in low-paying -though no less important – social welfare and health policy fields.
+Writing for Bloomberg View, American Professor of Finance, Noah Smith, reviews a sociology discussion paper exploring the social networks and earnings of economists.
+The original paper, by sociology Professor Marion Fourcade and colleagues Etienne Ollion, and Yann Algan, finds that economists are better positioned materially to both benefit from, and influence, economic policy because they work in business schools as well as in lucrative consulting firms.

-Applied Sociological Work in Support of the Economy
+Applied Sociological Work in Economy

-To put it in sociology terms, economists may have better social capital by virtue of who they work with and where they work.
+Economists may have better social capital by virtue of who they work with and where they work.
 Social capital is a measure of how symbolic resources, such as social ties (networks or who we know), have a significant impact on maintaining or increasing material capital (wealth and other assets).
 In turn, this leads to increased income, power and influence.
-Economists have links to high-paying clients and influential businesses.
-Their social networks pay off: they make more money, even if their research areas overlap with applied sociology.

-Social Capital & Inequality Within Economics
+Social Capital and Inequality Within Economics

-“The field is filled with anxious introspection, prompted by economists’ feeling that they are powerful but unloved, and by robust empirical evidence that they are different.”
+“The field is filled with anxious introspection, prompted by economistsโ€™ feeling that they are powerful but unloved, and by robust empirical evidence that they are different.”

-Moreover, while 73% of sociologists agree with the statement, “In general, interdisciplinary knowledge is better than knowledge obtained by a single discipline,” only 42% of economists agree.
+Moreover, while 73% of sociologists agree with the statement, โ€œIn general, interdisciplinary knowledge is better than knowledge obtained by a single discipline,” only 42% of economists agree.
 Conversely, 57% of economists strongly disagree with this statement, while only 25% of sociologists disagree.
 This shows that sociologists are more open to interdisciplinary collaboration while economists are much less so.
 Why might this be?
-Fourcade and colleagues’ analysis shows that this insularity helps to maintain power and influence.
-If economists set themselves as the premier experts in all aspects of the economy, less interdisciplinary collaboration keeps their social capital in high demand within high-paying circles.

 Fourcade and colleagues also find that economic journals have an inbuilt “home bias” in that their high impact journals are based in elite, well-funded universities, where economists cite one another.
 Sociologists do not show this specific bias; applied sociologists in particular are likely to publish in non-sociology journals and for policy and public audiences that are no measured by academia.
 As such our influence may go unnoticed by the academy, but it doesn’t mean it’s not important.

 For example, two-thirds of sociologists say that corporations make too much profit, but only one-third of economists and virtually no finance professors think so.
-The overwhelming majority of sociologists (90 percent) endorse the proposition that “the government should do more to help needy Americans, even if it means going deeper into debt,” but barely half of the economists and a third of the finance scholars agree with that proposition.
+The overwhelming majority of sociologists (90 percent) endorse the proposition that โ€œthe government should do more to help needy Americans, even if it means going deeper into debt,โ€ but barely half of the economists and a third of the finance scholars agree with that proposition.

 Not all economists are happy with the status quo.
 They want to challenge the representation of economic knowledge and they tackle social issues like gender inequality.
 Fourcade and colleagues’ research presents an opportunity to rethink gaps within the social structure of economics as a field of study, by encouraging reflection on inequalities and demonstrating room for interdisciplinary collaboration.